2015-04-10 10:10:05 • ID: 1230

 Figure 1: This is a lanceolate handaxe, an old quarry find from the Aisne, made of quartzite and about 22 cm in length.
 Even larger lanceolates from this area, unfortunately undated, have been described by Harper Kelley (see external links).

-Such large "Masterpieces" were occasionally found in Western Europe, like the artifact in Figure 2 from the Charentes which is 27 cm long.
+Such large "Masterpieces" were occasionally found in Western Europe, like the artifact in Figure 2, made of flint and also from the Aisne Valley.
 Although rare, such Giant Handaxes may have transported a special socio-cultural meaning- not understandable for us any more.

 Some handaxes were made much more elongate, than the average bifaces in Acheulian ensembles.
 As Gowlett recently suggested, it is improbable that this happened by accident: the elongation had to be "constructed".
 In one approach, very common in Africa, a large preform or blank is struck by the maker as a single flake, and then trimmed to its final form (Large Cutting Tools; LCT).